November 13th, 1732 - The American statesmen and pamphleteer Dickinson was born in Talbot county, Maryland.

 November 1780 - He is selected to Delaware Assembly.
 (Age 48)

-November 1781 - He is elected to Pennsylvania's Supreme Executive council, then elected President of Pennsylvania.
+November 1781 - While serving as president of Delaware, is elected to Pennsylvania's Supreme Executive Council, then elected President of Pennsylvania.
+Tories attack and damage Poplar Hall.

 September 1786 - He leads Delaware delegates to Annapolis Convention, is selected chairman of convention.

-May 1787 - He is a delegate at the constitutional convention.
+May 1787 - He is a delegate from Delaware at the Constitutional Convention.

-1788 - He writes the First of seven letters signed "Fabius"
+1788 - He writes the nine letters signed "Fabius" which defend and endorse the Constitution.

 December 1792 - He is elected to the Delaware Assembly